matchyOrg/matchy/README.md

   > But we also have the option to disable groups altogether which enables all participants to date each other. <br> In this case the number of comparisons would be a lot higher.
 If iterating by people we would require $(n \cdot (n-1))$ 1560 comparisons and if iterating by dates we would require a grand total of $({\sum}_{i = 0}^{n-1}i = \frac{n(n+1)}{2} - n)$ 740 comparisons.

 </details>

-<br><br><br>

----
-<i> ⚠ **DEVELOPMENT IS CURRENTLY ON HOLD** ⚠ </i>

-Thanks for helping us develop this proof-of-concept!

-We threw a couple of events in cooperation with the FsWInf @ TU Wien and after gathering user feedback, we discovered that people really enjoyed using the app and found it to be a valuable tool.

-However, despite our efforts, **we were unable to secure financial backing to continue developing the project**.

-We explored various funding options, such as reaching out to potential investors, but unfortunately, none of these efforts resulted in the necessary financial support.
-As a result, we have made the difficult decision to put the project on hold for the time being.

-We want to express our gratitude to everyone who contributed to this project and helped us along the way.
-We are proud of what we were able to accomplish, and we hope that in the future, we will be able to return to this project and continue its development.